Responsible Supply Chain

-Konica Minolta’s conflict mineral programs are incorporated into its environmental management system, which is led by an executive officer.
-In addition, a mechanism for implementing conflict mineral surveys, including production sites in Japan and overseas, has been prepared to identify the smelters and refiners in the supply chain.
+Konica Minolta’s conflict mineral programs are incorporated into its sustainability promotion system, which is led by an executive officer.
+In addition, a mechanism for implementing conflict mineral surveys, including production sites in Japan and overseas, has been prepared to identify the smelters or refiners (SORs) in the supply chain.
 The management and staff in the procurement divisions in charge of procurement are given training to enhance their understanding of conflict mineral initiatives and motivate them.

 Step 2.
 Identify and assess risk in the supply chain

 Using the Conflict Minerals Reporting Template (CMRT) issued by RMI, Konica Minolta implements conflict mineral surveys.
-The survey confirms the content of 3TG, surveys the country of origin, identifies the smelters and refiners in the company’s supply chain, and confirms the business partners’ due diligence.
-Based on the results of the survey and information about the identified smelters and refiners in the supply chain, Konica Minolta assesses the risk to the supply chain overall, by each business partner, and by each product.
+The survey confirms the content of 3TG, surveys the country of origin, identifies the SORs in the company’s supply chain, and confirms the business partners’ due diligence.
+Based on the results of the survey and information about the identified SORs in the supply chain, Konica Minolta assesses the risk to the supply chain overall, by each business partner, and by each product.
 These results are reported to the executive officer in charge.

 Step 3.
 Design and implement a strategy to respond to identified risks

-Based on the results of the risk assessment, Konica Minolta requests suppliers to take any needed steps to ensure that their business is not in any way complicit in the funding of conflict forces.
+Based on the results of the risk assessment, Konica Minolta requests all suppliers to take any needed steps to ensure that their business is not in any way complicit in the funding of conflict forces.
+Konica Minolta conveys any customer concerns to suppliers using smelters and refiners that customers have expressed concerns about, and asks that they respond appropriately, such as reassessing the SOR in question.
 Indirect efforts are also made to eliminate the risk of conflict complicity, such as activities building awareness about the issue of conflict minerals.

 Step 4.
-Carry out independent third-party audit of supply chain due diligence at identified points in the supply chain
+Carry out independent third-party due diligence audits for SORs

-Konica Minolta is a member of RMI, which operates an audit program certifying that smelters and refiners are conflict-free.
-In addition, through JEITA activities, smelters and refiners are encouraged to participate in the audit program.
+Konica Minolta is a member of RMI, which operates an audit program (the Responsible Minerals Assurance Process [RMAP]) certifying that SORs are conflict-free.* In addition, through JEITA activities, SORs are encouraged to participate in RMAP.

 Step 5.
 Report annually on supply chain due diligence